aicampbell/fabio/doc/source/install.rst

    python get-pip.py
    pip install fabio

-Installation under windows
+Installation under Windows
 --------------------------

 Install `Python <http://python.org>`_ from the official web page.
-I would recommend Python 2.7 in 64 bits version if your operating system allows it.
+I would recommend Python 2.7 in 64 bit version if your operating system allows it.
 Python3 (>=3.4) is OK.

 If you are looking for an integrated scientific Python distribution on Windows,